MicrocontrollerApplications/Lab2_InputOutput/README.md

 As soon as you have this information, continue to Excercise 4.

 ## Excercise 4 - Add the middle button
 You don't have to keep the current code for this excercise.
-You can remove the code or commet it, if you want to.
+You can remove the code or comment it, if you want to.
 But maybe you can even re-use some parts of it.
 Extend your code in a way, so that it can recognize that the middle button is pressed.
 If that's done you can continue to implement the following functionality.
 > [!NOTE]
 > Remember to handle the case, that the button is pressed but not yet released.